swe-students-fall2025/2-web-app-goodenough/README.md

 ## User stories

 See instructions.
 Delete this line and place a link to the user stories here.
+As a developer or gallery administrator, I want all artwork data to be securely stored and retrieved from MongoDB, so that information is not lost between sessions and can scale with user traffic.
+As a collector, I want to filter artworks by year created or artistic medium, so that I can explore specific time periods or styles.
+As a gallery administrator, I want to log in securely before adding or editing artworks, so that only authorized users can modify the collection.

 ## Steps necessary to run the software